housecurve/housecurve.github.io/docs/manual/plot_setup.md

 When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level.
 This is useful when you don't want the curve to move, for example, when applying room correction to left and right speakers separately.

 ## Plot Mode
-HouseCurve can display measurements to suit a given task.
+HouseCurve can display measurements to suit a given task (with Tuning Bundle in-app purchase).

 ### Average
 Average mode is used to capture how an audio system sounds in a listening area.
 Use this mode when tuning the audio system to match a target curve.
 Measurements are included in an average as they are collected.
 The average measurement is displayed in bold green.
 Individual measurements will appear in faded green.